prometheus-operator/prometheus-operator/Documentation/platform/operator.md

   ./operator [arguments] [<command>]

 Commands:
-  start  Run the operator (default) crds   Print the Custom Resource Definitions (CRDs) in YAML format to standard output
+  start      Run the operator (default) crds       Print the CRDs in YAML format to standard output full-crds  Print the full CRDs (with all fields) in YAML format to standard output

 Arguments:
   -alertmanager-config-namespaces value